Codecademy/docs/content/c/concepts/macros/macros.md

 ## Object-like Macros

-These macros are simply replaced by their value in the source code before compilation.
-These are typically used to define constants to be used in the code.
-Note that macro definitions are not followed by a semicolon.
+These macros are replaced by their value in the source code before compilation.
+Their primary purpose is defining constants to be used in the code.

+**Note**: Macro definitions are not followed by a semicolon `;`.

 ### Example